Chapter 53 BWV 166 Wo gehest du hin?

 This is another new cantata composed for this cycle.
 Bach, never predictable, again refuses to be constrained by any particular movement structure; there is, for example, no chorus other than the closing chorale.
 The reasons for this may very well lie within the text because the opening verse has a sense of uncertainty which, Bach may have felt, was conveyed more successfully by reduced forces.
 It is simply set as a short aria for bass, supported by strings and continuo, an oboe doubling the first violins.

 The opening aria is packed with musical suggestions of uncertainty and lack of clearly defined direction.
-This raises the fundamental aesthetic question: how does one communicate a sense of meandering or ‘unfocus-ness’ through music which, itself, has well defined forward movement?
+This raises the fundamental aesthetic question: how does one communicate a sense of meandering or ′unfocus-ness′ through music which, particularly in the eighteenth century, was expected to have well defined forward movement?
 Or, to take another example, how to depict boredom or lack of purpose without becoming tedious or pointless?
 Bach, in keeping the aria very short (well under two minutes) was obviously attuned to the risks, but, consummate artist that he was, he goes much further in fashioning the images.
 The rhythms of both the instrumental lines and periodically, that of the singer, are fragmented and disjointed with rests.
 The ritornello theme is an odd and unsettled mixture of three three-bar and one six-bar phrases, there being no hint of the more symmetrical four-bar pattern.

 The opening three-bar phrases (oboe, first violins and continuo only).